Police are illegally selling guns and driving violence, says activist

 “We got to keep it real, we cannot be afraid of the police.
 There are bad police just like there are racist, white supremacist Nazi police,” said Peebles.
 “The police department [is] selling guns to our children who are in turn taking those guns and killing our children.
 We cant’ just talk about the programs.
 We are going to have to…remove the cancer.
 It’s a cancer in our community.
 [Outlaw] is going to have to line her soldiers up and start investigating them for what they are perpetuating in this city and that’s the sale of guns.”

-A request for comment from the Philadelphia Police Department was not answered but recently, Commissioner Outlawcited an “inequitable distribution of wealth” as a driver of the homicides and said it will take working “collaboratively” to solve the problem.
+A request for comment from the Philadelphia Police Department was not answered but recently, Commissioner Danielle Outlaw cited an “inequitable distribution of wealth” as a driver of the homicides and said it will take working “collaboratively” to solve the problem.

 City Councilman Curtis Jones, who moderated the hearing, responded to the allegations.